Occupational Health and Safety in the Manufacturing Business

 Occupational Health and Safety in Domestic Manufacturing Business

 Sumitomo Forestry Crest's Occupational Health and Safety Policy is to provide its employees and subcontractors with a workplace environment that aims for "Zero Accidents to Zero Hazards".
-To accomplish this, we are working to develop a system that allows all employees to make continuous improvements, and employees at each plant proactively report near-miss incidents (410 reports and 506 employees in fiscal 2021) to the Health and Safety Committee, as well as other small group activities (TPM activities) in the workplace to exchange opinions and implement the PDCA process.
+To accomplish this, we are working to develop a system that allows all employees to make continuous improvements, and employees at each plant proactively report near-miss incidents (468 reports from 505 employees in fiscal 2022) to the Health and Safety Committee, as well as other small group activities (TPM activities) in the workplace to exchange opinions and implement the PDCA process.
 Management cycle of PDCA is used to improve the efficiency of manufacturing activities while reducing risk.

-As a result of these initiatives, number of work-related accidents in fiscal 2021 was zero.
-Based on the fundamental concept of "SAFETY FIRST", Sumitomo Forestry Group will continue to strive to create a thriving workplace by maintaining a healthy and safe work environment in the future.
+In FY2022, there was one occupational injury resulting in lost time from work.
+Based on the fundamental concept of "Safety First", the Sumitomo Forestry Group will continue to strive to create a thriving workplace by maintaining a healthy and safe workplace environment.

 Safety and health activities to attain zero occupational accidents